chiradeep/netscaler-aws-automation/scenarios/autoscale_vpx_2/README.md

  - `public_route_table_ids` - list of public route table ids
  - `private_route_table_ids` - list of private route table ids
  - `default_security_group_id` - VPC default security group id string
- - `nat_eips` - list of Elastic IP ids (if any are provisioned)

 # NOTES
 * The resources created with this configuration will incur charges (mostly for the VPX )
 * You may run out of Elastic IPs.
-Two are used per availability zone
+Each VPX will require one EIP
 * The username for the jumpbox is `ec2-user`.
 For the workload ASG instances, it is `ubuntu`.
 For the NetScaler instances, it is `nsroot`.

 # BUGS
 `terraform destroy` may hang while trying to destroy the VPC.
 This is because creating the lambda function automatically creates an ENI (unknown to terraform).
 Deleting the lambda does not delete the ENI.
-This may be fixed in later versions of terraform (> v0.8.1)
+This may be fixed in later versions of terraform (> v0.8.4)